Dominique Morisseau: Writing

 Morisseau began writing plays in college.
 She has said that the lack of suitable roles at the University of Michigan drove her to write plays and create the roles she wanted to perform.
 She wrote The Blackness Blues: Time to Change the Tune, A Sister's Story at this time.

 After college, in 2012 and 2013, she received a Playwrights of New York (PoNY) fellowship at the Lark Play Development Center.
 She has also worked as a Teaching Artist with City University of New York's Creative Arts Team.

 Morisseau has said that music plays a huge part in her work and often informs the work that she is writing.
 "It's a resource and clue to my work, and music plays a unifier among cultural barriers."

 Morisseau was on the list of Top 20 Most Produced Playwrights in America in 2015–16, with 10 productions of her plays nationwide.

-Morisseau is a story editor for the television series Shameless on Showtime and is also credited as a co-producer.
+Morisseau was a story editor and co-producer for the television series Shameless on Showtime for seasons 1-7.

 She wrote the book for the jukebox musical Ain't Too Proud – The Life and Times of the Temptations, which was originally directed by Des McAnuff.
 The musical opened on Broadway, marking her Broadway debut as a writer, at the Imperial Theatre in March 2019.
 It played pre-Broadway engagements at the Berkeley Repertory Theatre (2017), the Ahmanson Theatre in Los Angeles (August to September 2018), and the Kennedy Center (July 2018).
 She received a nomination for a Tony Award for Best Book of a Musical, the third Black woman to do so.